EigenFlowIO/PaperStack/README.md

   - Inclusion of counterarguments and responses
   - Customizable writing styles (academic, accessible, narrative)

-- Refining the Attribution Scanner
+- Refining the Attribution Scanner:
   - Integration with citation databases like Google Scholar and field-specific OAI-PMH repositories for citation validation.
-- Specialized AI Models
+- Specialized AI Models:
   - Fine-tuned models for editing, revision, in-text attribution, and citation insertion.
-- Web UI Development
+- Web UI Development:
   - Migration to a web-based interface for improved user experience.

 Getting Started